Tennis champ gets locker-room hate over Ukraine invasion

 Russian players have been banned from playing under their country’s flag, but that has not been enough to appease a host of Ukrainian players on the tour.

-Russian players were banned from competing in last summer’s British grass-court season as part of government sanctions, but the Lawn Tennis Association received hefty six-figure fines by both the ATP and the WTA, while Wimbledon was stripped of any ranking points.
+Russian players were banned from competing in last summer’s British grass-court season as part of government sanctions.
+The Lawn Tennis Association received hefty six-figure fines from both the ATP and the WTA, while Wimbledon was stripped of any ranking points.

 Comment on this story